 Our membership meets on the third Wednesday of each month for updates, information, fellowship and to be entertained and educated by our monthly speaker.

-Our regular meeting place is the Chestnut Hill Developments Recreation Centre, but during Covid-19, all monthly meetings will be held on ZOOM.
+Our regular meeting place is the Chestnut Hill Developments Recreation Centre in the Salons.

 Note: The Registration link will appear three weeks prior.